View Related Sites

 It's important to read the guidance notes before submitting the online form(s).
 They provide you with useful information about the different policies and processes, including any associated costs.

 Access Arrangements are available to candidates who have a disability or special requirement, and are entitled to support for other exams.
 Standard arrangements include extra working time, supervised rest breaks, or enlarged question papers.
-Other arrangements may be available; these will be considered on a case-by-case basis.
+Other arrangements will be considered on a case-by-case basis, for example a reader, a laptop or Braille papers.

 Candidates should inform the test centre of any special requirements as soon as possible.
 It is the centre’s responsibility to ask a candidate for full details of their requirement and collect supporting medical evidence; this is required to support Access Arrangement requests, but may not need to be provided to Cambridge Assessment Admissions Testing.
 Read the PDF below for guidance as to what is appropriate evidence.